Ashwath-S7/Criminal-Record-Management-System/README.md

 # Criminal-record-management-system
-Database mini project to store the details related to criminals and their activities.
+Database Management System mini project to store the details related to criminals and their activities.